Bakhouch-Mohamed/Html_Css_Template1/README.md

 First Template Design Using Html ANd Css

 ### This work is my first application of my skills in Html and Css,
-And the project is a free Psd web template which I took from Graphberry web site.
+And the project is a free Psd web template(Leon PSD template) which I took from Graphberry web site.